luiarthur/statorial/docs/README.md

+Hi!
 This site contains example-implementations of common Bayesian methods, including:

 {% for page in site.pages %}
 {% if page.title %}